Adele: Achievements

 Adele at Wembley Stadium in June 2017.
 Adele's concert on 28 June had 98,000 attendees, a stadium record for a UK music event.

 Adele has sold more than 120 million records worldwide with 70 million in album sales and over 50 million in single sales as of 2022, making her one of the world's best-selling music artists.
-She is one of the artists who bring the most revenue to the music industry per day.
+She is one of the highest-earning music artists in the world.

 At the 51st Annual Grammy Awards in 2009, 21-year-old Adele won awards in the categories of Best New Artist and Best Female Pop Vocal Performance.
-She was also nominated in the categories of Record of the Year and Song of the Year.
+She was also nominated for Record of the Year and Song of the Year.
 The success of her debut album 19 saw Adele nominated for three Brit Awards in the categories of British Female Solo Artist, British Single of the Year and British Breakthrough Act.
 Then British Prime Minister Gordon Brown sent a thank-you letter to Adele that stated "with the troubles that the country's in financially, you're a light at the end of the tunnel".